 By way of safaris and particularly so when considering a journey through South Africa, the name Singita carries a lot of weight.
 In this country, it could be said Singita is the epitome of luxury safari lodges.
 And so when I was invited to review Singita Boulders in the Sabi Sands, of course I was excited!
-Commonly regarded as the leading luxury safari operator in the country, Singita have built a name for themselves by providing an uber-luxe safari experience with added perks such as their own fly-in airstrip, all-inclusive rates with gastronomic three-course meals, an enviable wine list (and wine tasting nights!) and so much more.
+Commonly regarded as the leading luxury safari operator in the country, Singita has built a name for themselves by providing an uber-luxe safari experience with added perks such as their own fly-in airstrip, all-inclusive rates with gastronomic three-course meals, an enviable wine list (and wine tasting nights!) and so much more.
 Read on for my full review of Singita Boulders.

 Singita Boulders Review

 As one of the most popular lodges in the collection, Singita Boulders is a unique South African experience, completely decked out in local materials and decor, but with a contemporary approach.
 For those preferring a more traditional (colonial) style of decor, check out Ebony lodge by Singita, located just next door.

 Each of the suites at Boulders features its’ own private plunge pool and guests have the option to face the riverfront or a bush suite, which I preferred for the exceptional wildlife viewing on display right from the comfort of my pool lounger!